MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-directlinespeech.md

 You can configure your bot to allow client applications to communicate with it through the Direct Line Speech channel.

 Once you have built your bot, onboarding it with Direct Line Speech will enable low latency, high reliability connection with client applications using the [Speech SDK](https://aka.ms/speech/sdk).
 These connections are optimized for voice in, voice out conversational experiences.
 For more information on Direct Line Speech and how to build client applications, visit the [custom voice-first virtual assistant](https://aka.ms/bots/speech/va) page.
+The service is currently deployed to West US 2, East US, East US 2, Southeast Asia, North Europe and West Europe [Azure regions](https://azure.microsoft.com/global-infrastructure/regions/).
+Customers can get the benefit of low-latency speech interactions with their bots by choosing nearest region.

 ## Add the Direct Line Speech channel